Gewiss–Bianchi

 Gewiss–Bianchi was an Italian professional cycling team that existed from 1979 to 1989.

 The team was selected to race in eleven consecutive editions of the Giro d'Italia from 1979 to 1989, where they achieved 19 stage wins.

+Gewiss sponsored the team from 1987 to 1989; the later Gewiss–Ballan team originated as a new project, Mecair–Ballan, in January 1993 and adopted the Gewiss name when the company replaced Mecair as title sponsor in 1994.